My Top 10 Tips on Sustainable Weight Loss

 Most people are slow oxidizers, which means that their metabolism is slow.
 Making sure that you are getting enough protein (and that you are digesting it properly) can help so much with getting the metabolism back into balance.
 Many people are also suffering with protein deficiencies because they lack the stomach acid to digest and utilize protein properly.
 Perfect Supplements Collagen is one of my favorite protein boosters because it has high bio-availability, it is a great quality, and it is so easy to add to anything.

 - Don’t forget your lymph system too!

-Dry skin brushing, rebounding, yoga, walks, and even castor oil packs can be helpful to keep the lymph moving.
+Dry skin brushing, rebounding, red root, ginger, yoga, walks, and even castor oil packs can be helpful to keep the lymph moving.
 Regular massages and staying hydrated are huge helps too.